-The Career & Internship Services Center (CISC) also assists students in preparing for graduate or professional school.
+The Career & Internship Services Center (CISC) assists students in preparing for graduate or professional school.
 If you’re interested in continuing education, check out the following information and techniques for research and applying to graduate and/or professional programs.

 The CISC recommends researching programs and schools that interest you as soon as possible, ideally during your junior year.
-This will provide you with enough time to put together a compelling application, curriculum vitae (CV), letters of recommendation, and statement of interest.
+This will provide you with enough time to put together a compelling application, resume or curriculum vitae (CV), letters of recommendation, and statement of interest.
 With over 70,559 Doctoral and Masters programs listed on gradschools.com, researching is the first step in the process.

 Is Graduate School for You?